 If childrearing reforms continue, the trend toward peaceful and sustainable societies will maintain its momentum.
 But this is hardly the time for complacency.
 Well may we have downsized our violence toward each other – but our violence towards the Natural world, towards the atmosphere and the oceans, only grows with each passing year.
 This generation’s prosperity and comfort has borrowed heavily against the very survival of our descendants – a deferred form of child and grand-child abuse.
 Nevertheless, what humanity has proven is that, when we join with our hearts open, we can dramatically reduce our ancient violent ways.
 But we are not yet out of danger, progress is not guaranteed, and regression is possible.
-This New Year 2012 is the time to redouble our efforts to create a more harmonious community of cultures, with all the confidence that decades of success can provide.
+It is time to redouble our efforts to create a more harmonious community of cultures, with all the confidence that decades of success can provide.
 Every act of empathy towards a child, and every act of support towards a parent, are multiplied tenfold in ripple-effects that reach far beyond our imagination.
-I wish all of you, your families and your communities a most wonderful, exciting, loving and transformative 2012.

 Featured Image Credit: Gareth